dennispassway/next-miguel/README.md

 - Uses Next.js `pages` directory to create a styleguide that is embedded in your application.
 - (Almost) no config required, components are always up to date with your live application.
 - It's simple, dead simple.
 A title, description and a component, that's it.
+- App context?
+Router dependencies?
+Something else?
+Still works.
+- Miguel is easy to integrate with your (external) design system.

 No setbacks or frustrated keyboard smashing.
 If it works in your Next app, it works in Miguel.